tecangenomics/fq_base_shifter/README.md

 The customer wants to perform umi deduplication using umi-tools.
 According to the documentation(https://umi-tools.readthedocs.io/en/latest/QUICK_START.html#paired-end-sequencing), *the UMI sequence should be on the 5' end of R1, however the UMI in the data is at the 3' end of R2*

-This code will move some number of basepairs from some end of some fastq to some end of the same or another fastq.
+This code will move some number of basepairs from some end of a source fastq to a destination fastq.

 # Requirements
 python 3.xx

 # Usage
 ## Quickstart
-This code will, by default, move the last 6 bases (and quality scores) of R2 to the beginning of R1:
+This code will, by default, move the last 6 bases (and quality scores) of a source file to a new file.

-`python move_fastq_bases.py -i1 input-R1.fq -i2 input-R2.fq -o1 output-R1.fq -o2 output-R2.fq`
+The command to move last 6 bases of a source file (e.g. R2) to a new and separate file (e.g. one called umi.fq) is:
+`python move_fq_seq.py -si reads_R2.fq -do umi.fq`

+The command to move the same 6 bases from umi.fq to the 5' end of an R1 file is:
+`>python move_fq_seq.py -si umi.fq -di reads_R1.fq -do reads_R1_umi.fq -dm 1`

 The assumptions made are as follows:
 1. The data are unzipped
-2. The data are paired end (no single end reads)
+2. The source file is a superset of the destination file (all entries in destination file is in source, but the converse is not necessarily true)
-3. R1 and R2 have the same number of entries with the same order
+3. Input file entries are in the same order (not taking into account missing entries)
 4. Bases are moved, not copied.
 So R1_sequence + R2_sequence remains the same before and after running the code
 5. Only performs operations on the ends of reads, not on the middle of reads (e.g. can't extract bases 10-12)